Popov77/EDiPOP/README.md

 # Android App

-The android app saves you the hazzle of keeping track of the IP URL address.
-The Android operating system will change it randomley.
+The android app saves you the hassle of keeping track of the IP URL address.
+The Android operating system will change it randomly.
 It keeps the screen active and switches on/off the hotspot as you use the app.

 You need to configure the following:
 **SSID** EDiPOP ssid name, typically **EDiPOP**
-**MAC** The specific MAC address, physical identifier of EDiPOP, it's always different
+**MAC** The specific individual MAC address, physical identifier of EDiPOP
-**Delay** Amount of time it takes for the app to start, default is 3 seconds
+**Delay** Amount of time it takes for the app to start, default is **3** seconds
 **Ip Extension** Staring screen view, default is **/0**

 ![Screenshot_20231115_120046_EDiPOP_55](https://github.com/Popov77/EDiPOP/assets/59052047/888b623d-eefa-46dd-bd2c-3ca777d77c5a)